ankith26/My-PyChess/README.md

 But if you are just interested in chess, download this app.

-IMPORTANT NOTE: This game is best played on a 720p screen, 768p screen or 1080p screen.
-If you are on a 4K screen, you will get a very small window.

 My-PyChess supports Python v3.5 and above (server.py needs atleast v3.6).
 This app needs the **pygame** library to be intalled in your machine.